NLnetLabs/cascade/doc/manual/source/man/cascade-zone.rst

 .. option:: --source <SOURCE>

    The zone source can be an IP address (with or without port, defaults to port
-   53) or a file path
+   53) or a file path.

 .. option:: --policy <POLICY>

-   Policy to use for this zone
+   Policy to use for this zone.

 .. option:: --import-public-key <IMPORT_PUBLIC_KEY>